 - Student loan debt will go away in bankruptcy.
 Student loan debt will not be considered in bankruptcy.
 There are very few and extreme ways to get out of this debt.

 - Student loan consolidation is the best choice.
 Consolidation can help some with their debt but not everyone.

 - Interest will not accrue during the grace period.
 Depending on your loan type, interest may or may not accrue.
 Unsubsidized Federal loans will accrue interest during the grace period.
 These loans actually start accruing interest as soon as the loan is taken out.
-Here is more information on subsidized vs unsubsidized loans.

 Use this as a starting point to your student loan research.
 Speak to your college’s financial counselor or even your family’s advisor or other college grads carrying the weight of their loans.
 The more information you have, the better equipped you will be to navigate this type of debt.